“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Manny P. here…

 Turner Classic Movies is partnering with NCM Fathom to celebrate the 50th anniversary premiere of West Side Story.
-A nationwide one-night screening will take place on Wednesday, November 9th at 7p.
+A nationwide one-night screening will take place Wednesday, November 9th at 7p.

 tcmnav_top